MakeSchool-17/ios-app-kazoo-kmt/ADD.md

 When feeling sleepy, this app recognises your eye motion and sounds an alert in order to make you wake up.
 (Future: Recording your face and driving behaviour every time when driving and analysing your health and how to improve your driving skills)
 (Future: Recording a sound when you drive, and if accidental situation occurs, this app makes emergency call to police or ride-sharing companies)
+(Future: Responding your eye motion and gesture/posture, this app lets you control accessories inside a car)

 ##Technical